 Return on Assets (ROA)

-This refers to the ratio of profit before interest and tax, to total assets.
+This refers to the ratio of profit before interest and tax to average total assets.
 It measures the efficiency of the company in its use of assets to generate earnings.
 Interest payments are not deducted from earnings as they are the cost of financing business capital rather than an operating cost.
 The resulting ratio measures the earning capacity of the company's assets regardless of how the assets are financed.

 Return on Equity (ROE)

-This refers to the ratio of profit before tax to total equity.
+This refers to the ratio of profit before tax to average total equity.
 It measures the company's profitability, i.e. the rate of return that the company has earned on the capital provided by the shareholders after accounting for payments to all other providers of capital.

 This refers to items controlled by the company as a result of past events and from which future economic benefits are expected to flow to the company.
 Examples include property, plant and equipment, investment in subsidiaries/associates and cash & cash equivalent.